 Perfect Pumpkin Cupcakes

 These soft pumpkin cupcakes will fulfill all of your fall dessert cravings.
 Are they packed with pumpkin?
 Check!
 Infused with cozy spices?
 Check!
 Fast and easy (more time for corn mazes and pumpkin patches!)?
 Check, check, check!
-Find me a more simple and satisfying fall dessert–I dare you!
+Find me a more simple and satisfying-I dare you (ok, my pumpkin cheesecake might be a good contender)!

 - Canned pumpkin.
-Make sure you use 100% pumpkin and NOT pumpkin pie filling!
-Homemade pumpkin puree can be substituted, but I tend to prefer the canned version in this situation and you’re more likely to get consistent results using the canned stuff.
+Use 100% pumpkin puree and NOT pumpkin pie filling (sneakily sold right beside the puree, in a very similar orange can).
+You could substitute homemade pumpkin puree so long as you process it properly, but I do recommend the canned version in this situation for consistency(and you’re more likely to get consistent results using the canned stuff).

 - Pumpkin spice.
-This blend of spices adds the perfect flavor to our cupcakes.
-If you don’t have any on hand, you can make my homemade pumpkin spice!
+This blend of spices is what gives the cupcakes their flavor.
+If you don’t have any on hand (or can’t find it in the grocery store), you can make my homemade pumpkin spice with spices you probably already have handy (or can easily find in the grocery store).

 - Cream cheese.
-Use the brick-style, full-fat version.
-I don’t recommend the spreadable kind that comes in a tub (frosting made with that cream cheese tends to be runny and no good for piping).
+For the frosting!
+Use the brick-style, full-fat version; I don’t recommend the spreadable kind that comes in a tub (it will make your frosting runny and you won’t be able to pipe it).

 - Brown sugar.
 Adding a few tablespoons of brown sugar to the frosting adds a subtle depth of flavor (thanks to the molasses in brown sugar).